Docker Compose

 Installation of Keeper Automator using the Docker Compose method

-This guide provides step-by-step instructions to publish Keeper Automator on any Linux instance that can run Docker.
+This guide provides step-by-step instructions to publish Keeper Automator on any Linux instance that can run Docker and Docker Compose.

 Make sure you already have your SSL Certificate!
 If not, please follow the steps in the Create SSL Certificate page.